 - This is the second obligatory assignment of Heuristics and Approximation Algorithms.
 It will contribute to the final assessment. - The assignment has to be carried out in pairs or individually.
 Groups of larger sizes are not allowed.
-Individual participation is discouraged. - The submission is electronic via http://valkyrien.imada.sdu.dk/DOApp/. - You have to hand in: - the source code of your implementation of a metaheuristic solver.
+Individual participation is discouraged. - The submission is electronic via http://valkyrien.imada.sdu.dk/DOApp/. - You have to hand in: - the source code of your implementation of at least one metaheuristic solver.
 Submit all your files in a .tgz archive.
 Your files must comply with the requirements listed in this document. - a report that describes the work you have done and presents the results obtained.
 The document should not exceed 10 pages and must be in PDF format.
 You cannot list source code, in case use pseudocode.
-You can write in Danish or in English. - Changes to this document after its first publication on April 23 may occur.
-They will be emphasized in color and if they are major they will be announced via BlackBoard.
-It is however recommended not to download this document but to read it from the course web page. - The project is a continuation of Part 1 and it assumes all material (project descrition and code) of that part. - You will receive feedback on your Part 1 and it is expected that you take the feedback into account while working on Part 2. - You are allowed to reuse code from Part 1, including, the starting package containing the instances and the code to read them is available at this link:
+You can write in Danish or in English. - The project is a continuation of Part 1 and it assumes all material (project descrition and code) of that part. - You will receive feedback on your Part 1 and it is expected that you take the feedback into account while working on Part 2. - You are allowed to reuse code from Part 1, including, the starting package containing the instances and the code to read them is available at this link: